elliotgao2/toapi/README.md

 ### Run

-In the directory of 'api' created above.
-Run the command line as follows.
+Turn to the directory 'api' which you've just created.
+Run the following command:

 ```text
 $ toapi run
 2017/12/14 09:27:18 [Serving ] OK http://127.0.0.1:5000
 ```

-Then, everything is done.
-Visit http://127.0.0.1:5000 in your browser!
+Now everything is done.
+Open http://127.0.0.1:5000 in your browser to have a look!

-### Deploy
+### Deployment

 A Toapi app is a flask app.
-So you can deploy it as follows:
+For deployment of Toapi, refer to Flask documentaion:

 > While lightweight and easy to use, Flask’s built-in server is not suitable for production as it doesn’t scale well and by default serves only one request at a time.
 Some of the options available for properly running Flask in production are documented here.